-Below, we’ll go over the pet policy for each hotel on the Las Vegas Strip so you know upfront whether the resort is dog friendly or not, and what additional fees exist, if any.
+Below, I’ll go over the pet policy for each hotel on the Las Vegas Strip so you know upfront whether the resort is dog friendly or not, and what additional fees exist, if any.

-Related: Let us help you find the loosest slots in Vegas – Leveraging data from the Nevada Gaming Commission.
+Related: Let me help you find the loosest slots in Vegas – Leveraging data from the Nevada Gaming Commission.

 Caesars Entertainment’s Dog-Friendly Policy Explained

 Unfortunately, while Caesars is dog-friendly, cats are not welcome.
 Dogs at all properties need to be crated when the owner is not present, and rental crates are available upon request.

-An additional pet stay deposit of $100 per night will be charged at:
+An additional refundable pet stay deposit of $100 per night will be charged at: